Public pension in Germany: Everything you need to know about it

 Self-employed can voluntarily choose compulsory insurance

 If you do not belong to the self-employed group that is compulsorily insured* in the GRV, you can opt to voluntarily enroll in this mandatory insurance ('freiwillige Pflichtversicherung').
-However, the decision should be well-considered, because once you are enrolled, the voluntary mandatory insurance is irrevocable.
+However, the decision should be well-considered because once you are enrolled, the voluntary mandatory insurance is irrevocable.

-When you opt for the income-dependent contribution you pay 18,6 % of your gross income in your last income tax assessment.
-In 2022, the minimum contribution is 83,70 €, and the maximum is 1.311,30 €.
+When you opt for the income-dependent contribution, you pay 18,6 % of your gross income in your last income tax assessment.
+In 2025, the minimum contribution is 100,07 €, and the maximum is 1.497,30 €.

-Pension points for parental leave
+Pension points for parents

-For details see this official brochure.
+For details, see this official brochure.

 The minimum qualification period